acquia/next-acms/README.md

 npx create-next-app -e https://github.com/chapter-three/next-acquia-cms
 ```

+This will create a new starter project.
+[See project structure](#project-structure).

 ### Connect Drupal

-To connect the Next.js project to Drupal, we use [environment variables](https://next-drupal.org/docs/environment-variables).
+To connect the Next.js site to Drupal, we use [environment variables](https://next-drupal.org/docs/environment-variables).

 1. Copy `.env.example` to `.env.local`.
 2. On the **Drupal site**, visit _/admin/config/services/next_.